Capacity of an associative memory model on random graph architectures: The model

 \section{The model}

-The Hopfield model is a spin model on $N\in \N$ spins. $\sigma \in \Sigma_N:= \{-1,+1\}^N$ describes the neural activities of $N$ neurons.
-The information to be stored in the model are patterns $\xi^1, \ldots, \xi^M \in \{-1,+1\}^N$.
+The Hopfield model is a spin model on $N\in\N$ spins. $\sigma\in \Sigma_N:= \{-1,+1\}^N$ describes the neural activities of $N$ neurons.
+The information to be stored in the model are patterns $\xi^1, \ldots, \xi^M \in\{-1,+1\}^N$.
 As usual, we will assume that these patterns are i.i.d. and consist of i.i.d. spins $(\xi_i^\mu)$ with

 Note that $M$ may and in the interesting cases will be a function of $N$.
 The architecture of the Hopfield model is an undirected graph $G=(V,E)$, where $V={1, \ldots, N}$.
-With the help of the patterns and the graph one defines the sequential dynamics $S=T_N \circ T_{N-1}\circ \ldots \circ T_1$ and the parallel dynamics $T=(T_i)$ on $\Sigma_N$.
-By definition $T_i$ only changes the $i$'th coordinate of a configuration $\sigma$ and
+With the help of the~patterns and the graph, one defines the sequential dynamics $S=T_N \circ T_{N-1}\circ\cdots\circ T_1$ and the parallel dynamics $T=(T_i)$ on $\Sigma_N$.
+By definition $T_i$ only changes the $i$th coordinate of a configuration $\sigma$ and

-(with the convention that $\mathop{sgn}(0)=1$, e.g.).
-The dynamics can be thought of as governing the evolution of the system from an input towards the nearest learned pattern. $\xi^\mu$ being a fixed point of $S$ (or $T$) can thus be interpreted as recognizing a learned pattern.
+(with the convention that $\mathop{\operatorname{sgn}}(0)=1$, e.g.).
+Here, $a_{ij}=a_{ji}=1$ if the edge between $i$ and $j$ is in $E$ and $a_{ij}=a_{ji}=0$ otherwise.
+The dynamics can be thought of as governing the evolution of the system from an input toward the nearest learned pattern. $\xi^\mu$ being a fixed point of $S$ (or~$T$) can thus be interpreted as recognizing a learned pattern.
 However, this is not really what one would call an associative memory.
-An important feature of the standard Hopfield model (the one where $G=K_N$, the complete graph on $N$ vertices) is thus also that under certain restrictions on $M$ (and the number of corrupted neurons), with high probability, a corrupted version of $\xi^\mu$, say $\tilde \xi^\mu$ converges to $\xi^\mu$ when being evolved under the dynamics.
+An important feature of the standard Hopfield model (the one where $G=K_N$, the complete graph on $N$ vertices) is thus also that under certain restrictions on~$M$ (and the number of corrupted neurons), with high probability, a corrupted version of $\xi ^\mu$, say $\tilde\xi^\mu$ converges to $\xi^\mu$ when being evolved under the dynamics.
 This observation is also crucial for the present paper.

 We can associate Hamiltonians (or energy functions) to these dynamics by

 and